Increase Your Home’s Value

-Before reading the following, we would encourage you to put on your buyer eyes.
+Before reading the following, I would encourage you to put on your buyer eyes.
 Try to view your home as if it was the first time you’re seeing it.
-Also, keep in mind, before we put a property on the market we visit the home and will do a walk through with you giving our recommendations.
+Also, keep in mind, before I put a property on the market I visit the home and will do a walk through with you giving my recommendations.

 #1.
 Curb Appeal